They tour announcement comes alongside new album details.

-Nottingham singer-songwriter Jake Bugg has announced a string of solo UK dates in support of his forthcoming new album, Hearts That Strain.
-Tickets go on sale at 9:00 on Friday 11 August 2017.
+Nottingham singer-songwriter Jake Bugg has announced a further string of UK dates in support of his recent new album, Hearts That Strain.
+Tickets go on sale at 9:00 on Friday 29 September 2017.

 Following up his 2012 debut album, 2013’s Shangri La and last year’s On My One, Bugg headed to Nashville to lay down the new record.
-To celebrate the album, due on the 1 September 2017 through Virgin EMI, he’s revealed new single How Soon The Dawn, teaming up with American musician Dan Auerbach.
+To celebrate the album, released on the 1 September 2017 through Virgin EMI, he revealed new single How Soon The Dawn, teaming up with American musician Dan Auerbach.

 Working with Grammy Award winning producer David Ferguson and Matt Sweeny, Bugg has collaborated with some major players from the Nashville scene, including Gene Chrisman and Bobby Woods of American Sound Studio’s legendary house band The Memphis Boys.